harrymkt/zluinav/readme.md

 * Customizable extrahead, header, navigation, and footer by base templates and blocks.
 * Fast; Zola generates within a few milliseconds.
 This is because not much CSS is used as well as JavaScript.
 Zluinav is built with HTML using aria whenever possible for accessibility with assistive screen reader.
 You can rebase the templates, should you wish to add your own CSS or JavaScript content.
 * Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
+* Variables; add variables to your page content to be replaced during the site generate.

 ## Installation
 Using git: